MikiP98/ShimmerSupportLayer/README.md

 ShimmerSupportLayer is a mod that add Shimmer compatibility to multiple mods.</br>
 And simplyfies the process for adding support for any given mod.

-## As of version 0.9.0 of SSL auto support for all mods can be generated using commnag '/generateShimmerSupport'
+## As of version 0.9.0 of SSL auto support for all mods can be generated using command '/generateShimmerSupport'

 *Run the command and restart the game*